timofeysie/nextjs-markdown-blog/writings/async-logic-and-data-fetching-in-typescript.md

 I'm not going to lie, this is a big unexpected problem.

-There are three APIs needed:
+These are APIs the app depends on:

 ```txt
 /fakeApi/posts GET